raganwald/raganwald.github.com/_posts/2014-08-04-i-cant-find-good-salespeople.md

 "Furthermore, the fact that you aren't a sales manager with your own track record of success is a red flag to them: There's no *social proof* that someone who knows sales thinks this is a great opportunity.
 And if things aren't going well, they can't count on your sales management experience to know how to fix the problem.
 You are a great guy, you talk at programming conferences, but you have zero credibility as a VP-Sales when you pitch a job selling your product."

 "So, you have to pony up a sensible guaranteed compensation package.
-And even then, if someone comes to your business for a year and the business flames out, their resumé has a big red flag on it, prospective employers may think they couldn't sell."
+And even then, if someone comes to your business for a year and the business flames out, their resumé has a big red flag on it, prospective employers may think they couldn't sell.
+That doesn't matter for inexperienced people, they're happy just to get a paycheque and say they've worked in sales for x number of years."

-"So the more experienced people, the ones with track records, aren't going to want to join.
-If they're any good, they're not chasing another gold rolex, they're chasing success and bragging rights.
-If there's a risk that they'll have to tell people the company failed, you'll have to pay heavily to make it worthwhile."
+"But the more experienced people, the ones with track records, don't need another year or five of experience.
+If they're any good, they're not chasing another gold rolex, they're chasing success, bragging rights, or a chance to say they made a difference.
+Given their perception that they may have to tell people the company failed, you'll have to find another motivation to get them interested."

+"There's on one answer to the motivation problem.
+It may be finding someone who's a little evangelistic, who wants to be consultative and work more closely with customers.
+Or helping someone grow into marketing or product development.
+It may be finding someone who's already fascinated by the problems your business solves.
+And it may be different for each person.
+But you certainly can't expect good people to sign up just because you find some talent and are willing to pay."

 I finished scribbling notes.
 "So, Sarah, it comes down to this: Good salespeople don't want to come on board because:"

 1. Their success is gated by risks they can't control;
 2. My lack of management experience in their domain;
-3. The likelihood that they'll end up with a failure on their resumé.
+3. Experienced people don't need money or another couple of years on their resumé.

 "So if I want good people, I have to:"

-1. Hire a VP Sales with credibility;
+1. Hire a leader with credibility in their domain;
 2. Ditch the compensation package that offloads risks they can't control onto their shoulders;
-3. Pay above-market for experienced people to compensate for the possibility this won't be a feather in their cap.
+3. Work with experienced people to tailor the job to their motivation.

 "Got it, thanks."